steck4/BUSCO_Phylo/README.md

 For the tool itself: https://gitlab.com/ezlab/busco

+You must edit the directories in the following: run.sh runRAxML.sh - this one must be the folder immediately above wherever your extracted directory is! extract_buscos_phylo.py

 This folder contains scripts to extract BUSCO genes from several BUSCO run folders (! having used the same BUSCO dataset) and produce a species phylogeny.
 You will also find here a Dockerfile to build a container that contains BUSCO and other tools needed for this analysis.